Accreditation and State Authorization

 Georgia State University and State Authorization

-Georgia State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS) to award associates, baccalaureate, masters, specialist, and doctoral degrees.
+Georgia State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associates, baccalaureate, masters, specialist, and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500 for questions about the accreditation of Georgia State University.
 Additionally, a number of our colleges hold specialized accreditations associated with their programs.

 Contact Information for Consumer Complaints